 typing for interface parameters of function modules.
 It takes place when TYPE

 or TYPE REF TO is selected in Function Builder .
-For IMPORTING
+For IMPORTING, EXPORTING, and CHANGING parameters, any

 built-in ABAP type (complete or generic), or any data